Hardcover ISBN: 9781503611757

 About the author

 David M. Driesen is Professor in the College of Law at Syracuse University.
-He is the author or editor of numerous books, including The Economic Dynamics of Environmental Law (2003), which won the Lynton Keith Caldwell Award.
+He is the author of The Economic Dynamics of Environmental Law (2003).